MarioPoneder/marioponeder.github.io/review-process.md

 > ℹ️ **Important**
 > All non-public information shared with me will be treated as confidential.

-## 2. Preparing for kick-off &ndash; Determining our collaboration
+## 2. Preparation for kick-off &ndash; Determining our collaboration
 Once you provided me with the required information, I will proceed to **pre-review** your codebase and afterwards get back to you for scheduling a call &ndash; could also be a chat if you prefer &ndash; in order to cover the following topics:
 - [x] **First findings** walkthrough, in case I could already identify bugs/vulnerabilities during the pre-review.
 - [x] Locking the **commit hash** for the main security review.